Updated: Jan 12

 Given the highly technical nature of finance, there is a lot of technical learning for the exam.
 In order to simplify these rules to improve learning efficiency, we summarise the essential knowledge for each topic into concise Learning Notes.

 The best way to memorise the content so that it is available to you in the exam room is to read and understand the concepts for each topic and then test yourself by reproducing the content on a blank page, as this will force you to actively recall the information.
-Taking foreign exchange hedging as an example, our Learning Notes (below) summarise the key content for each derivative, namely:
+Taking hedging foreign exchange risk as an example, our Learning Notes (below) summarise the key content for each derivative, namely:

 How to use the derivative to hedge the risk faced by the company